Middle and high schoolers deserve more opportunities to connect their learning to real-world interests, challenges, and opportunities.

 Copy of Vision.png

 We’ve included this glossary, so that everyone can begin on the same terms!
-This is the cultural and educational framework that Mesh Education is working from as we create programs, communities, and changemakers.

-Community: a feeling of fellowship with others, as a result of sharing common attitudes, interests, or goals.
+Community: a feeling of productive fellowship with others, as a result of sharing common attitudes, interests, or goals.

 Diversity: actively nurturing a wide range of identities (people, ideas, experiences, and modes of learning).
-In acknowledging our country’s history of irresponsible and eurocentric approaches to education, we nurture our diversity by fostering equitable learning communities.

 Enrichment: rigorous, collaborative out-of-school courses that may not strictly fit into a school’s core curriculum but that develop students’ character, creativity, applied learning skills, curiosity, ability to solve problems in teams, and intrinsic motivation to achieve wider goals